William Contreras Player Props: Brewers vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks 19th in the league with a collective 8.5 strikeouts per nine innings.
+- The Reds pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Reds have the 27th-ranked team ERA among all league pitching staffs (4.88).
+- The Reds have a 4.91 team ERA that ranks 27th across all league pitching staffs.

-- Reds pitchers combine to rank 25th in baseball in home runs surrendered (116 total, 1.3 per game).
+- Reds pitchers combine to surrender 118 total home runs at a clip of 1.3 per game (fifth-most in the league).

-- In his last appearance on Sunday, the lefty threw 7 2/3 innings against the San Diego Padres, giving up one earned run while surrendering four hits.
+- In his most recent time out on Monday against the Washington Nationals, the right-hander threw five innings, giving up two earned runs while surrendering six hits.

-- The 24-year-old has put up an ERA of 1.21, with 10.1 strikeouts per nine innings, in six games this season.
-Opponents are hitting .155 against him.
+- The 29-year-old has a 6.72 ERA and 7.4 strikeouts per nine innings in 14 games this season, while giving up a batting average of .308 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.